 - Whether the application may be harmful to the child.

 The best interests of the child will always be paramount in the Judge’s consideration of whether permission should be given to make the application and also what arrangements should be put in place for the child to spend time with their grandparents.
 Of course, there will be some instances where it is not safe or appropriate for any order to be made but that is certainly not the starting point.
 Judges are becoming increasingly mindful of the important relationship that children share with their grandparents and there are many instances where it is appropriate for a Judge to make an order obliging the child’s parent to enable the child and grandparents to spend time together.

-If you are experiencing difficulties in your own relationship with your grandchildren or with your child’s grandparents, please do feel free to contact us to discuss things further.
-Give our experienced Family Law team a call on 01903 229999 or email email@example.com
+If you are experiencing difficulties in your own relationship with your grandchildren or with your child’s grandparents, please do feel free to contact us to discuss things further, you can do this by calling 01903 229999 or by emailing us email@example.com